-Dr. Jeffrey Allred of Allred Dental uses veneers to improve the appearance of his patients’ smiles in San Marcos, CA. Veneers are thin shells of porcelain that are adhered directly to the front of the teeth.
+Allred Dental uses dental veneers to improve the appearance of patients’ smiles at our dentist office in San Marcos, CA. Veneers are thin shells of porcelain that are adhered directly to the front of the teeth.
 Dr. Allred can use these veneers to make minor improvements to create a natural-looking, beautiful smile.
 They are custom made for each patient to match their natural teeth and to change the color, shape, size, or length of the teeth.
 During an initial consultation, he can examine your teeth and gums thoroughly to determine if you’re a candidate for veneers.
 He also can answer your questions about the process, including whether or not you can get cavities after getting veneers.

 How cavities form

 Cavities are caused by tooth decay, which occurs over time.
 Plaque forms and coats the teeth.
 Plaque that stays on the teeth can harden both above and under the gumline into tartar, making plaque more difficult to remove.
 When plaque is left for a period of time, it removes minerals in the outer enamel.
 This erosion will cause tiny holes or openings, which is the first sign of a cavity.
 Once the enamel wears away, the bacteria and acids can reach the next layer of the tooth, which is softer than the enamel.
 The dentin has direct communication with the nerve of a tooth, which can lead to tooth sensitivity.
 Oftentimes, this is when a patient knows that there’s a problem.

 Cavities are damaged areas in the teeth that develop into holes or tiny openings.
 Veneers aren’t a magical solution for the teeth and gums.
 A veneer itself cannot get tooth decay, but it’s possible to get a cavity in a tooth that is covered by this veneer.
 This makes having regular dental examinations important as Dr. Allred can determine problems before they advance into something more serious.